 Why I started Beach Walk Talk

-As a resident of Laguna Niguel, CA for the past five years, I noticed a growing need for greater choice in how people participate in psychotherapy.
+As a resident of Laguna Niguel, CA since 2014, I noticed a growing need for greater choice in how people participate in psychotherapy.
 Running or walking is a wonderful way to enhance mental and emotional health but is rarely used by psychotherapists.
 Through my research, I found that others around the world were using mindful walking or running in their therapy practices with fantastic results.
 I love the combination of light physical activity, mindfulness, and being in nature.
 Sometimes there can be shame around needing help or seeking therapy.
 This approach battles that by literally getting you out and into the world!

 I am excited to bring my passion for helping people overcome their pain, improve their relationships and achieve their goals, to our beautiful coastal communities.
 I am thrilled to provide this unique therapy approach to you in what I consider to be the most beautiful place in the world.
 Thank you for joining me.
 I look forward to seeing you at the beach!

 Dr. Igelman graduated from the California School of Professional Psychology at Alliant International University in 2006 with her PhD in Clinical Psychology (child/family emphasis).
 She completed her postdoctoral studies at the internationally recognized Chadwick Center for Children & Families in San Diego, CA. Dr. Igelman honed her expertise in the treatment of depression, anxiety, grief/trauma work, and family therapy at Rady Children's Hospital-San Diego's Chadwick Center and in the department of Developmental Services.
-Dr. Igelman is also an Adjunct Professor with the California School of Professional Psychology, San Diego and teaches the annual graduate course on child abuse for licensure in psychology.
-She has presented at numerous professional conferences and trained regionally and nationally on trauma therapy models.
+Dr. Igelman was an Adjunct Professor with the California School of Professional Psychology, San Diego and taught their annual graduate course on child abuse for licensure in psychology.
+She has presented at numerous professional conferences and trained regionally and nationally on treatment outcomes research and trauma therapy models.